Choose the health content that’s right for you, and get it delivered right in your inbox.

 The Importance of Holistic, Comprehensive Care

-The AdventHealth Digestive Health & Surgical Institute team believes in “whole” person health.
+The AdventHealth Digestive Health and Surgical Institute team believes in “whole” person health.
 Because there is no cure for IBS, treatment aims to identify and eliminate triggers such as food and stress as well as to control specific symptoms.
 The diagnostic and care approach is customized for each IBS patient based on their unique health history and presentation.

 Depending on the individual patient, IBS can be treated naturally or medically, or using a combination of both.
 Taking this comprehensive, multidisciplinary approach, customized treatment plans can include any of the following: